joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 ```

 Instead of [JSON](http://www.json.org) as a data format we'll instead
 use [EDN](http://github.com/edn-format/edn).
-So we write a little helper
+We write a little helper
 for the EDN middleware we'll be using:

 ```clj